Art Deco-inspired homes in Elwood | The New Daily

 The landscaping

-Each property boasts oversized courtyards and balconies, giving residents the ideal opportunity to entertain, share a meal and relax amongst nature.
+Each property offers oversized courtyards and balconies, giving residents the ideal opportunity to entertain, share a meal and relax amongst nature.

 Every aspect of meticulously curated landscape design provides places for calmness and tranquillity, realising the vision of the talented team at John Patrick Landscape Architects.